Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 I then passed this through an online JS Lint to ensure the standards were being applied as expected.

+**Note** It should be noted that throughout the hooks within this React project I stored the errors in state variables.
+These are not always used but were left intentionally for any future debug processes or to allow them to be built into future functionality.

 ---

 ## NPM Audit